macdao/moscow/README.md

 Moscow can turn Moco contracts into executable tests.
 It can be a TDD tool which can drive RESTful APIs.

+## Why Moco and Moscow

+Moco use [JSON to describe API](https://github.com/dreamhead/moco/blob/master/moco-doc/apis.md).
+With Moco it's very convenient to describe JSON based RESTful APIs.
+While [RAML](http://raml.org/) uses YAML, [API Blueprint](https://apiblueprint.org/) uses Markdown, they are not friendly to JSON.

+Although [Swagger](http://swagger.io/) uses JSON, it focus on the schema just like RAML and API Blueprint.
+Moco use example instead of schema, I call it Contract by Example.
+The reason I prefer example over shema is from here: [SpecificationByExample](http://martinfowler.com/bliki/SpecificationByExample.html) and examples make contract driven development possible.

+I already use Moco and Moscow on my projects.
+I hope Moscow can help you just like it helped me.

 ## Usages

 ### Basic Usages